r-buitrago/Bayesian-Data-Analysis-of-Black-Hole-Masses/README.md

  - Histograms: They are a very visual tool to see how my joint fit model works, and what is the final shape of the probability distribution for each black hole.

 I have also included the following code to analyse and visualize the data:
+ - individual_fit: the Stan code to perform the individual fits of the data.
+It contains a model to analyze data where same observations are upper bounds.
+I have tested this code with a toy model, and it worked very well.
+Getting used to it might be useful in trying to understand joint_fit.stan
  - joint_fit.stan: this is the Stan code to perform the joint data analysis.
 The model includes the novel probability distribution that I designed and a method to incorporate upper bounds into the analysis.
- - upper_bound.stan: this is a model to analyse data with upper bounds.
-I have tested it with a toy model.
-Getting used to this code might be useful in trying to understand joint_fit.stan